Scanning file shares

 Adding file shares to a group

-You add file shares to the File Shares Group so that the files in those shares will be scanned by Cloud Compliance.
+You add file shares to the File Shares Group so that the files in those shares will be scanned by Cloud Data Sense.
 You add the shares in the format

 You can add individual file shares, or you can supply a line-separated list of the file shares you want to scan.
 You can add up to 100 shares at a time.

 When adding both NFS and CIFS shares in a single group, you’ll need to run through the process twice - once adding NFS shares, and then again adding the CIFS shares.